agradus/OpenLdocs/docs/documentation/guides/rule_services_usage_and_customization_guide.md

 `webserver_context_path/ws_app_war_name/admin/services/{serviceName}/methods/`

-###### Configuring HTTP Status for Responses

-The system can be configured to use the HTTP 200 status for all RESTful services requests even if service execution fails.
-To enable this feature, set `ruleservice.jaxrs.responseStatusAlwaysOK = true `in the `application.properties` file.

 ###### Defining a Date Format for JSON Serialization and Deserialization

 REST services support the ISO-8601 standard for date type representation and accept the `yyyy-MM-dd'T'HH:mm:ss.SSS` format.
 Time and time zones are optional in requests.
 Time zones in ISO-8601 are represented as local time, with the location unspecified, as UTC, or as an offset from UTC.
 For more information on the ISO-8601 standard, see <https://en.wikipedia.org/wiki/ISO_8601>.